 Students!
-You are required to apply for two scholarships per the revised Education & Training Guidelines (August 1st, 2018).
+You are required to apply for one outside scholarship per the revised Higher Education (January 27, 2022).

 - It is the responsibility of the applying student to research the scholarships to determine if they will meet your application requirement.

 - Scholarships and/or grants that are given via school will not count for requirement but will be counted in the students unmet need.

 We have provided some resources for your convenience.
 Please watch this page for updates on new funding opportunities.

 FAFSA Student Aid Report “SAR”-If the SAR is submitted to the EBCI Higher Education Program by March 1st (Fall deadline), July 1st (Spring deadline), December 1st (Summer Deadline) it will satisfy the scholarship requirement.

 If the financial aid award letter (from school)is received by the EBCI Higher Education Program by funding deadline, this will meet the scholarship requirement.